APTrust/dart/README.md

 DART 2 is the current, stable version of DART.
 It runs on Mac, Windows, and Linux.

-We have a DART 3 beta available, but it's not yet steady enough for production use.
-If you're starting with DART, start with DART 2.
+We have a DART 3 beta available, and it's close to being ready for production use.
+If you don't want to use the beta version, you can start with DART 2, which is known to be stable.

 ## DART 2 Installation